arielhammon/StainColorQualityControl/README.md

 # StainColorQualityControl

 ## Introduction
-This file contains descriptions and code samples of a Visual Basic Windows application I built for a cabinet manufacturer to help them maintain consistency in their stain colors with other component manufacturers.
-It maintained a library of hundreds of stain colors spanning multiple years.
+This file contains descriptions and code samples of a Visual Basic Windows application I built for a cabinet manufacturer based in Arizona to help them maintain consistency in their stain colors with other component manufacturers.
+The application maintained a library of hundreds of stain colors spanning multiple years.
 It imported readings taken from a spectrophotometer and compared them to a standard in order to keep production on track.
 It was important to allow for considerable variation as naturally occurs in products like wood.
 Therefore a standard was actually a collection of separate readings which met certain statistical requirements.

 ## My Role
-I was the sole developer of this project and worked on it, off-and-on along with other manufacturing systems for the same company, for about five years or so.
+I was the sole developer of this project and worked on it, off-and-on along with several other manufacturing systems for the same company, for about five years or so.
 In this capacity, not only did I write the code for this project, I also identified the need, engineered the solution, gathered the necessary equipment (spectrophotometers), and implemented the solution.

 ## Contents
 Sample Components